Analytical and numerical study of plane-progressive thermoacoustic shock waves in complex plasmas: Conclusions

-Although the onset of thermoacoustic instability in complex plasmas was reported in previous studies in the linear regime, its consequences in the nonlinear regime have not been studied before.
-It is found that the temperature and density fluctuations characterizing the positive thermal feedback can lead to both monotonic and oscillatory double-layer shocks that can be damped due to small effect of the nonlocal nonlinearity associated with the particle collisions and nonreciprocal interactions of charged particles providing the thermal feedback.
-However, with the effects of the positive thermal feedback when the collision frequency exceeds a critical value, the shock wave amplitude can grow leading to the instability of shocks.
-A reductive perturbation technique is employed to show that the evolution of shocks can be described by the Burgers-like equation with nonlocal nonlinearity which can admit both compressive and rarefactive solutions.
-The analytical and numerical approaches show a good qualitative agreement of the characteristics of the thermoacoustic shocks in plasmas.
-The theory may be well applicable to systems like dusty plasmas, strongly coupled plasmas or complex plasma crystals as well as atmospheric fluids where the positive thermal feedback, necessary for the thermoacoustic instability, can occur due to inhomogeneities of equilibrium density and pressure.
-Furthermore, the thermoacoustic shocks so formed are able to transport particles and can thereby accelerate them in the medium.
+Although the onset of thermoacoustic instability in complex plasmas was reported in previous studies in the linear regime \cite{kryuchkov2018}, its consequences in the nonlinear regime have not been studied before in complex plasmas.
+Recently, the linear theory of thermoacoustic wave amplification as well as the generation of thermoacostic shock waves have been reported, however, in different contexts, e.g., in a minimal-unit looped resonantor with the simulation of Navier-Stokes equations of compressible gases \cite{gupta2017} and in a gas column with a high temperature gradient \cite{biwa2011,biwa2014}.
+In the present investigation, starting from a set of fluid equations for viscous complex plasmas and using the reductive perturbation technique, we have shown that the evolution of plane progressive thermoacoustic shocks can be described by the Burgers-like equation with an additional nonlinear term that appears due to the particle collision and nonreciprocal interactions of charged particles providing the thermal feedback.
+It is found that a transition from oscillatory to monotonic shocks can occur when the effect of the kinematic viscosity becomes significant compared to that of the thermal diffusion.
+Furthermore, the shock profiles are not only of compressive type but they can be rarefactive when either the thermal feedback to the density fluctuation is slightly enhanced or that to the thermal fluctuation is somewhat reduced.
+It is shown that the positive thermal feedback of the medium to the density and temperature fluctuations can lead to both monotonic and oscillatory double-layer shocks that can be damped due to a small effect of the collisional nonlinearity associated with the particle collision and the thermal feedback.
+However, with the effects of the positive thermal feedback when the collision frequency exceeds a critical value, the shock wave amplitude can grow leading to the instability of thermoacoustic shocks.
+Our analytical approach agrees well with numerical simulations of the qualitative characteristics of the thermoacoustic shocks in complex plasmas.
+Although there is no direct observation of the existence of thermoacoustic shocks in complex plasmas, because of the physical analogy between the collective dynamics in complex plasmas (with nonreciprocal effective interactions, providing positive thermal feedback) and that in chemical reactive media \cite{kryuchkov2018} as well as experimental observations of thermoacoustic shocks in compressible fluids and gases \cite{gupta2017,biwa2011,biwa2014}, we believe that the present results should be useful for designing new experiments in dissipative strongly coupled systems, dusty plasmas or complex plasma crystals as well as atmospheric fluids where the positive thermal feedback, necessary for the thermoacoustic instability, can occur due to inhomogeneities of equilibrium density and pressure.
+Furthermore, the thermoacoustic shocks so formed can transport particles and can thereby accelerate them in the medium.